 Aside from the hardware, it's TP-Link's Kasa app that sets this device apart from other smart outlets.
 The app makes the setup process exceedingly simple; it works with Alexa, Google Assistant, SmartThings and IFTTT, and it has pretty good scheduling options for letting you turn your lights on and off at certain times — including sunset and sunrise.
 There’s even an offset if you want the lights to turn off at a set time before sunrise, or on before sunset.
 The app also lets you create scenes and automations to work with other Kasa devices.
-However, Kasa’s app still lacks two-factor authentication (2FA) to its Kasa app for additional security.
+TP-Link has also added two-factor authentication (2FA) to its Kasa app for additional security.

 The Ring Outdoor smart plug is a massive brick.
 At the bottom are two plugs, each protected by a rubber flap.
 At the top is a 6.5-inch cord that’s long enough to plug the Ring into an outdoor outlet, while still being able to close your outlet’s door.
 I especially like that the prongs are at a right angle to the cord; it makes it much easier to close the door.